 The Project Area is not located within an airport land use plan or within two miles of a public airport.
-The closest public airports to these project sites are Sacramento Executive Airport (5.5 miles) and Sacramento Mather (6 miles), respectively.
-Therefore, the Proposed Action would cause no impact to either airport.
+The closest public airports to the Project Area are Sacramento Executive Airport (5.5 miles) and Sacramento Mather (6 miles).
+Therefore, the Proposed Action would result in no impacts to safety from either airport.
 Noise impacts are analyzed in Section 3.11, Noise and Vibration of this document.

-The Project Area is not located in a very high fire hazard severity zone as mapped by the California Department of Forestry and Fire Protection.116 In addition, the Proposed Action does not involve the development of occupied structures that could be at risk as a result of wildfires.
+The Project Area is not located in a very high fire hazard severity zone as mapped by the California Department of Forestry and Fire Protection.
+117 In addition, the Proposed Action does not involve the development of occupied structures that could be at risk as a result of wildfires.
 Therefore, no fire hazard impact would occur.
 The ARCF GRR FEIS/FEIR identified five hazardous waste sites in the study area.
-As described previously, because none of these hazardous waste sites are within the Project Area and outside of the area of one closed site adjacent to Site 2-3 (including the Campus Commons Golf Course), no active sites were found based on an updated search, and no further evaluation is necessary.
+As described previously, because none of these hazardous waste sites are within the Project Area and no active sites were found based on an updated search, no further evaluation is necessary.